DataFire/Integrations/integrations/generated/azure_batch_batchmanagement/README.md

 ### PoolProperties
 * PoolProperties `object`: Pool properties.
-  * allocationState `string` (values: Steady, Resizing, Stopping): Values are:
+  * allocationState `string` (values: Steady, Resizing, Stopping)
   * allocationStateTransitionTime `string`
   * applicationLicenses `array`: The list of application licenses must be a subset of available Batch service application licenses.
 If a license is requested which is not supported, pool creation will fail.
     * items `string`
-  * applicationPackages `array`: Changes to application packages affect all new compute nodes joining the pool, but do not affect compute nodes that are already in the pool until they are rebooted or reimaged.
+  * applicationPackages `array`: Changes to application package references affect all new compute nodes joining the pool, but do not affect compute nodes that are already in the pool until they are rebooted or reimaged.
+There is a maximum of 10 application package references on any given pool.
     * items [ApplicationPackageReference](#applicationpackagereference)
   * autoScaleRun [AutoScaleRun](#autoscalerun)
   * certificates `array`: For Windows compute nodes, the Batch service installs the certificates to the specified certificate store and location.
 For Linux compute nodes, the certificates are stored in a directory inside the task working directory and an environment variable AZ_BATCH_CERTIFICATES_DIR is supplied to the task to query for this location.
 For certificates with visibility of 'remoteUser', a 'certs' directory is created in the user's home directory (e.g., /home/{user-name}/certs) and certificates are placed in that directory.